shahid-khans/docker-mysql/README.md

 Open database editor tool my favorite ♥️️  is  [heidisql only for windows](https://www.heidisql.com/)

-You can check the logs using `./logs.sh` command to see what's going on during the project startup.

-you can stop the  mysql docker container using `./stop.sh` default port for mysql is `3306` and credentials you can see in `.env` file.
+You can check the logs using `./logs.sh` command to see what's going on during the project startup. you can stop the  mysql docker container using `./stop.sh`. connect to mysql database `./mysqlconnect.sh` default port for mysql is `3306` and credentials you can see in `.env` file.